 The next thing we need to do is consider the cost of the two systems to determine the Return on Your Investment…

 So with the battery using this example, you save around $2062/year.
 However, when you take into account that the cost of a 5kW new system including the battery is around $16,000, the payback on the system with the battery is around 8 years.
 In comparison to a regular 5kW solar PV system (no battery) at around $6,000 which means the payback is around 3 years.

 According to this graph (source: Solar Market 2015 Solar Survey), only approx 6.35% of Australians would be interested in a Solar battery payback period of around 8 years.
 Are you one of the 6.35%?
 Which category do you fit into?

-The majority of Australian households and business would benefit from a traditional, upgradable solar PV system.
-Research Analyst Cameron Kusher from RP Data said that “home owners are moving less frequently”.
-Results show that the average Australian house hold period is 10.1 years.
-With a pay back time of under 4 years, government incentives still in place, adding value to your home/business PLUS reducing your carbon footprint, there’s never been a better time to go solar.
+The majority of Australian households and businesses would benefit from a traditional, upgradable solar PV system.
+Research Analyst Cameron Kusher from RP Data said that “homeowners are moving less frequently”.
+Results show that the average Australian household period is 10.1 years.
+With a payback time of under 4 years, government incentives still in place, adding value to your home/business PLUS reducing your carbon footprint, there’s never been a better time to go solar.
 You can’t go wrong with solar at Clean NRG.

 “We make it easy”…

 This example is based on the power usage of a 4 x 2 family home, consisting of 4 people, in Perth, with air-con and a pool.
-Of course these are sample figures, and everyone uses their power differently.
-All system prices quoted are your out of pocket expenses with all Government incentives deducted as at March 2016.
-If you have any questions or suggestions please contact us any time, we’d be happy to do a cost-comparison for you.
+Of course, these are sample figures, and everyone uses their power differently.
+All system prices quoted are your out of pocket expenses with all Government incentives deducted as of March 2016.
+If you have any questions or suggestions please contact us any time, we’d be happy to do a cost comparison for you.